 WLS:MP is designed for medical professionals of all levels (MD, EMT, PA, NP, RN, etc) that have an interest in expanding their knowledge of wilderness medicine pathology and enhancing their practical skills in a wilderness environment.
 WLS:MP courses are designed for all types of outdoor enthusiasts, from the casual day hike to the extended expedition.

 During this in-person course, students will learn the latest wilderness medicine skills for patient assessment, diagnosis, treatment, and evacuation.
 Our expert instructors employ a wide scope of teaching methods, balancing online didactic lectures with practical, hands-on skills and scenarios.
 Emphasis is placed not just on the materials learned, but the critical decision making skills surrounding effective backcountry medical management.

-Upon course completion, students will earn the WLS:MP certification, valid four years, and be eligible for up to 20.5 hours of Category 1 CME and Wilderness Medical Society Fellowship (FAWM) credit.
+Upon course completion, students will earn the WLS:MP certification, valid four years, and be eligible for up to 20.5 hours of Wilderness Medical Society Fellowship (FAWM) credit.

 The materials below above are covered via online and in person didactic lecture, small group discussion, practical skills sessions, and live scenarios.
 Each topic will describe pathology, treatment, prevention, and provide evacuation guidelines necessary for high quality patient care.
 This curriculum is continually reviewed for best practice and the most up to date guidelines.